Kernix13/beginner-git-commands/README.md

 git commit -m "First commit"
 git push
 ```
-Use `git remote -v` to list any remote repositories that you have connected to this repo.
-That is to check if you are pointing to the cloned URL or the repo in your account.
-Did you clone to contribute, or to work on your own version of the repo?
+> Is it `git push` or `git push origin master` or `git push -u origin master`?

 That all works for your repos, but eventually you will want to clone, or fork and clone a repo so that you can contribute to it.
 You will then need to use the `git clone` again, and various `branch` git commands.
-You will also need to add additional parameters to your git commands:
+You will also need to add additional parameters to your git commands (see [Forking and cloning](#forking-and-cloning) section)

 [Back to Top](#back-to-top "Table of contents")